wodanaz/Ancestry_Voting_for_Sea_Urchins/README.md

 and,
 filtered.ancestry.csv

-Which will have all the cell trajectories in a csv table
+Which will have all the cell trajectories in a csv table that includes child to parent information:

 |Parent|Child|Support|Stage|